Polytoria/Docs/docs/tutorials/basic-building/the-creator.md

 2. <b>Snap settings</b> - The snap settings allow you to adjust your movement when using the translation tools for more precise or fine-tuned movements.
 3. <b>Coloring / Visual Tools</b> - These tools let you color, or adjust the materials on bricks and other objects.
 4. <b>Quick Buttons</b> - These buttons let you create the most commonly generated objects within the creator.
-5. <b>Insert / Model / Tools<b> - These top menu buttons allow you to do the more in-depth creation spawning, or, testing your place in the case of `Tools`.
+5. <b>Insert / Model / Tools</b> - These top menu buttons allow you to do the more in-depth creation spawning, or, testing your place in the case of `Tools`.
 6. <b>Toolbox</b> - The toolbox allows you to spawn models that you, or anybody else published to the website.
 7. <b>Explorer</b> - The explorer is your heirarchy to the place, this is where you'll find the placement of objects within your place.
 8. <b>Properties</b> - The properties panel allows you to edit your selected objects or items (with the exception of scripts) to look or be moved in various places